dell-cloud-marketplace/docker-drupal/README.md

 ## Usage

 ### Start the Container
-Start your image binding host port 8080 to container port 80, and 443 in both:
+Start your container binding host port 8080 to container port 80, and 443 in both:

     docker run -d -t -p 8080:80 -p 443:443 -p 3306:3306 dell/drupal